Your Secret Weapon

 Checking your grades should become a habit; I do this in all my classes.
 As the bell rings, every kid knows to open their grades and then record them on a student calendar (created in class).
 With technology, there is no excuse for not knowing your grades; there is even an app for it.
 You can log into your account in about 3.1 seconds, quicker than it would take the fastest man to run a 40-yard dash at the combine.

 If you know that tests are the majority of your grade in math, then that is where you spend your energy; spend time before each test studying, reviewing difficult concepts on Khan Academy (check it out!), or working directly with your teacher before or after school.
-Understanding how your grades work and where to spend your time and energy will alleviate stress and allow you to maximize your efforts.
+Understanding how your grades work and where to spend your time and energy will reduce stress and help you maximize your efforts.

 Now, don’t misconstrue what I am saying; I am not encouraging you to skip assignments, but you do want to know how to get the most bang for your buck, particularly if you are an athlete.
-Hopefully, you are a multiple sport athlete, which means you are busy.
-When your schedule is overloaded by practices, tournaments, team events, family time, and even possibly (and hopefully) a job, you need to find ways to prioritize the workload.
+Hopefully, you are a multiple-sport athlete, which means you are busy.
+When your schedule is overloaded with practices, tournaments, team events, family time, and even a job (hopefully), you need to find ways to prioritize your workload.
 There has to be a way to balance all that is going on, so in that effort, check your grades.
 Check them every single day.

 Get your scores, get the school you want.
 Contact our preferred provider, Arbor Bridge.
-Email Morris@Arborbridge.com to get set up with a free consultation and diagnostic test today!
+Email Sara@Arborbridge.com to schedule a free consultation and diagnostic test today!